Ausbeds. The last mattress you'll ever buy. Here's why, and how we make it happen.

 **Sydney:** Yes, easy to arrange.
 Just tell us the date when ordering.

-**Interstate:** We can book an AirTasker courier for guaranteed dates if our corridor run timing doesn't work for you.
+**Interstate:** We can book an AirTasker courier for a precise dates if our third-party delivery schedule does not work for you.
 Additional costs may apply.

 ---